molven04/os-media/readme.txt

 == Description ==

-This plugin is based on:
+OS-media video plugin is based on:

 * <a href=”http://videojs.com/>Video-js</a> video library version 5.2.1
 * The <a href=”https://github.com/iandunn/WordPress-Plugin-Skeleton>skeleton for an object-oriented/MVC WordPress plugin</a> by Ian Dunn.
 * The <a href=”http://codesamplez.com/programming/php-html5-video-streaming-tutorial>VideoStream</a> class by Md Ali Ahsan Rana.

-There are two areas in wich can be insert multimedia content:
+There are two areas where you can insert multimedia content:

-* **Custom Post Type for "Featured Video"**, specifically dedicated to video platforms where we have a single "Featured video" for each page (like WP Featured Images).
 * in normal post or page with the classic **shortcodes** added to the post textarea.
+* in specific **Custom Post Type for "Featured Video"**, a dedicated area to make video platforms where we have a single "Featured video" for each page (like WP Featured Images).

-There are 5 possibility to insert video:
+And there are 5 possibility to insert video:

 * from **self-hosted local** WP installation: you must place the PATH of this local video resource (/opt/lampp/htdocs/wp/wp-content/uploads/video) **[main file selector]**
 * from any **file server** or WP installation: you must place the URL (http://...) **[main file selector]**